Ready to create a website for your virtual assistant business but haven’t a clue where to begin?

 - You can supercharge your site with plugins.
 Plugins allow you to add a large variety of features to your site, making it very customizable.
 For instance, if you want to add a bar to the top of your website announcing a new service, you can add a plugin to do this.

 - It has a higher SEO ranking than other website builders.
 SEO stands for Search Engine Optimization and will help you to increase your website traffic.
+This basically means your site is more likely to show up higher in Google searches.
 You can also add SEO plugins like Yoast SEO to help you improve your SEO even more.

 - YOU own your site.
-You aren’t relying on a website builder staying in business.
+You aren’t relying on a website builder to stay in business.
 You own the site and can switch hosting providers as you like.

 - You can customize the crap out of it.
-If you’re a creative person and you have a certain vision of what you’re site will look like, you’ll want to choose WordPress and a drag & drop editor like Divi, Beaver Builder, or Elementor, or purchase a theme from Bluchic (some of their themes are based on Elementor or Divi).
+If you’re a creative person and you have a certain vision of what you’re site will look like, you’ll want to choose WordPress and a drag & drop editor like Divi, Beaver Builder, or Elementor.
+Another option is purchasing a WordPress template from Bluchic, which has some templates based on the Elementor theme.
+They really have some cute templates that are perfect for Virtual Assistants.

 - You have to be good about updating your themes and plugins regularly.
 This will keep your site secure and running smoothly.
 It’s not a big deal, it’s just a little maintenance that you have to do.